 Because of differences in the efficiency that each producer can produce a product and because of differences in the desirability of producing a product, each producer will have their own supply schedule — the amount that they are willing to supply at each price.
 The aggregate or market supply schedule equals the sum of all individual supply schedules.
 Likewise, the sum of the supply curve of each supplier is equal to the market supply.
 Below is an example of the supply schedule of cantaloupes at each price between $1 and $5 by the only 2 farmers at a farmer's market.

 Aside from prices, other determinants of supply are resource prices, technology, taxes and subsidies, prices of other goods, price expectations, and the number of sellers in the market.
 Supply determinants other than price can cause shifts in the supply curve.
-Those that cause a decrease in the supply shifts the supply curve leftward, while increases in supply caused by non-price supply determinants shift the supply curve rightward.
+Those that cause a decrease in the supply shifts the supply curve leftward, meaning that suppliers will supply less at every price point on the supply curve, while increases in supply caused by non-price supply determinants shift the supply curve rightward, where suppliers will supply more at every price.

 Changes in price simply shifts the amount supplied along the supply curve.
 A higher price provides an incentive to increase the supply of a product.
 However, there may be diminishing returns in trying to increase the resources needed to produce a product in a short timeframe.